 Flares: One downside to the Sprinter vs. other vans (ProMasters, Transits) is that they taper toward the roof.
 This results in a width that isn’t sufficient to sleep crosswise.
 Flares, while still expensive ($2k/each installed), free up space in the van and (maybe) are worth it.

-Buy a 4×4: apparently everyone wants a 4×4 these days.
+Buy a 4×4: everyone wants a 4×4 these days.
 While I think this is at least 30-80% because they look bold and badass, there is certainly utility in owning a 4×4 if you spend a lot of time skiing.
 However, I know tons of folks that ski all over in 2WD rigs with no issues.
 All in all, I think vans are not meant for rallying and that 4x4s just get you stuck further out.

-Cabinet over sink: We have tons of storage space in the cabin, but an overhead cabinet would spread things out.
+Cabinet over our sink: We have tons of storage space in the cabin, but an overhead cabinet would spread things out.
 The con is that it feels tighter/borderline claustrophobic and Chelsea is a big thumbs down on upper cabinets.
 Van lifers often comment how open our van feels.
 Trade-offs!
 For the shorter trips we’re doing now, upper cabinets don’t feel necessary.
 For four-season, full-time travel, probably worth it.

 Hydronic hot water: I’d give this some serious consideration next time around.
 From what I’ve heard, the aftermarket hydronic systems are excellent.
 Still, it’s an expensive, fairly complicated system, and our hot water boiler and propane on-demand shower work great.
 Maybe someday…

-Diesel cooktop: The magic of flipping on a burner without having to setup the stove is not overrated.
+Diesel or induction cooktop: The magic of flipping on a burner without having to setup the stove is not overrated.
 (Weird, it’s like amenities from home are nice to have in a van!)
 However, it’s great to have the flexibility to cook inside, on the slider door dropdown table, or on a picnic table.

 No Matter What You Do, Vans Are Awesome